Pervage-Ahmed-Tuhin/Habit_Tracker/README.md

 2. **Managing Habits**
    - Create new habits with title, description, and frequency (daily/weekly/monthly)
    - View all your habits on the home screen
-   - Swipe to complete habits or view more actions
+   - Swipe to interact with habits

 3. **Tracking Progress**
    - View your streaks for all habits
-   - Get insights into your habit-forming journey
+   - Monitor streak consistency
-   - Visualize completion rates and consistency
+   - See which habits you've completed today

 ## 📱 App Structure